younas-bangash/global.hackathon/TEAMS.md

 3. Shawon is the UX and Graphics Designer.
 The interface will never look as stunning and jaw-dropping without his expertise.
+4. Rommel Esparcia is a full stack developer (Node, angular, express, mongo) expert in sailsjs and hapijs with expertise in both frontend and backend.